Interviewsand Articles

 RW: What was his experience?

-FS: He was Jewish and went into one of the pogroms in Russian.
+FS: He was Jewish and went into one of the pogroms in Russia.
 His parents bought his release and they were all destroyed, as far as he knows.
 He never spoke about it, because we were Americans.
 This was left behind.

 RW: Your father was Jewish and you became Baptist?